CrmnCA/inferring-urban-polycentricity-from-variability-in-human-mobility/README.md

-Download and run the Jupyter notebook named 'Inferring_urban_polycentricity_from_the_variability_in_human_mobility_patterns.ipynb' in order to understand to what extent London and Seoul are polycentric.
+Download and run the Jupyter notebook named 'Inferring_urban_polycentricity_from_the_variability_in_human_mobility_patterns.ipynb' in order to learn more about how far London and Seoul are from being monocentric cities.

 This is done using smart travel card data from London's and Seoul's public transport network.